K8rrik/FreeCluely/README.md

 - **Cmd + Arrow Keys**: Move the application window.

 ## Troubleshooting
-- **Access Denied**: The application requires screen recording permissions to analyze content.
+- **Access Denied**: The application requires screen recording permissions to analyze content and capture system audio.
   Go to **System Settings > Privacy & Security > Screen Recording** and allow access for FreeCluely.
+- **Voice Mode Issues**: Voice Mode requires macOS 13.0 or later.
+Ensure your Deepgram API key is correctly set in `.env`.